Mobile off-line fluid cleaning systems

 Operating principle

-The contaminated fluid is drawn into the fluid cleaning system using a vacuum
+The contaminated fluid is drawn into the Fluid Purifier System using a vacuum

 The fluid passes a heater, which raises the temperature in order to increase the water removal process